 Fortunately somewhere far past the physical, and just beyond the mental lies the power of the human spirit.
 And when the spirit ignites, the impossible DISINTEGRATES.

 If you’ve read some of my other work, you know how I pushed through to the end and finished in first place.
 But it wasn’t my feet that brought me to the finish; it was my SPIRIT.
 The spirit was there, it was always there, and it’s there for each one of us if you’re open to it.

 So when you’re at the edge, and you’re watching everyone else fly, take the leap!
 Because if you don’t fly you will fall, and if you fall you will pick yourself back up.
 As long as you’re breathing you will pick yourself up, that’s our design, that’s survival.
 Through the mind, body, and spirit we will always stand back up.

-Reading this right now is proof you can get yourself back up because you’re putting in the effort.
+Reading this right now is proof you can get yourself back up because you’re putting in the effort to run longer.
 You’re learning how to get through the stress.
 Remember this: our greatest fear is not that we will never fall, our greatest fear is we will live a full life and never fly.

 So lace up those shoes!
-It’s time to run, it’s time to live, and it’s time to run far, real far!
+It’s time to run, it’s time to live, and it’s time to run further, real far!
 Does that stress you out?
 Good!

 REMEMBER…The amount of endurance you develop is determined by the amount of stress you’re willing to overcome!